grafana/grafana/docs/sources/enterprise/access-control-refactor/provision-custom-roles/about-provisioning-custom-roles.md

   - xxx
 ---

-# About creating or updating custom roles using Grafana provisioning
+# About creating or updating custom roles using provisioning

 You can create a custom role when the default roles and fixed roles do not meet your permissions requirements.
 A custom role enables you to manage user permissions to best suit your needs.